Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-More than a thousand patients have undergone the procedure at Cedars-Sinai since the Heart Transplant Program was established in 1988, according to UNOS.
+More than a thousand patients have undergone transplants at Cedars-Sinai since the Heart Transplant Program was established in 1988, according to UNOS.
 Because we treat more of these patients than any other center in the United States, we can tailor our approach to each individual's needs, resulting in outstanding outcomes.

 Kevin O’Neil has nearly died several times, but thanks to a heart-kidney transplant from the Heart Transplant Program team, he continues his fight for life.Read Full Story

 Cedars-Sinai researchers study a new blood test capable of detecting donor DNA in transplant recipient's blood stream.Read More